andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 ### Runtime

 Internally the parsed program is stored in a number of data structures:
 - The `parse` method of the Jasic and the Basic parser returns a list of objects (instantiated statement classes) in a processing sequence.
 This list is defined as `List<Statement> aoStatements`.
 - For Jasic programs: The execute function of the program utilizes the `LabelStatement` class to have a reference for jumps and conditions.
 - For Basic programs: The execute function of the program utilizes the `LineNumberXRef` class to have a reference between the basic line numbers, token number, and statement number.

 ## Basic Concepts

 ### Memory Management
+As a very important basic rule for the Parser and the Runtime components: The only place the interpreter stores and keeps values during the execution if the `memoryManager` package.
+No other component is allowed to keep any information longer than the execution of a function or method needs it, no class has any static variables, no class except the `Logger` class keeps static values.
+This way the location of the variables can be adjusted to the needs of the user of the interpreter.
+At this moment all variables are static variables in memory, but if the need arises it would be possible to use a relational, non-relational, or in-memory database (eg. using the Hazelcast package) to store those values, even achieve programming language supported high-availability.
+Note: non of this is currently planned.

 ### Program Control